Phoenix police believe they've found another serial killer

 It's possible, authorities said, that they might find links to other murders.

-Authorities credit their new membership in a Justice Department-led National Crime Gun Intelligence Center Initiative, which makes it easier and faster for investigators to test for links among guns, shells, projectiles and other ballistics.
+Authorities credit their new membership in a Justice Department-led National Crime Gun Intelligence Center Initiative, which makes it easier and faster for investigators to test for links among guns, shell casings, projectiles and other ballistics.

-That program was not available to them last May, when Phoenix authorities uncovered an earlier serial killer.
+The city was not part of the program last May, when Phoenix authorities uncovered an earlier serial killer.
 In that case, it took investigators months to link a gun used by suspect Aaron Saucedo to nine 2016 shooting deaths.

 In the Saucedo case, authorities unknowingly had a chance to solve the crime much earlier.
 While investigating a string of non-fatal freeway shootings, detectives obtained guns from local pawn shops, but didn't submit them all for ballistic testing, stopping after they got an apparent match with evidence from one of the freeway shootings.
 The suspect challenged the result, and authorities were forced to drop charges against him; he is now suing the state for $10 million.